Skip to content

 Event LogDiagnostics → System LogTopology change events

-Port StatisticsBasic Settings → Port StatisticsCRC errors, link up/down counts
+Port StatisticsBasic Settings → Port StatisticsCRC detected errors, link up/down counts

 Port MirroringDiagnostics → Port MirroringCapture MRP frames with Wireshark

 A flaky cable is the most common cause of ring oscillation.
-Check CRC error counters on ring ports.
+Check CRC detected-error counters on ring ports.

-Wrong VLAN, wrong Domain UUID, two MRMs, or a flaky cable.
-Check these four first.
+Wrong VLAN, wrong Domain UUID, 2 MRMs, or a flaky cable.
+Check these 4 causes first.

 MRP runs on Hirschmann switches.
-The next chapter introduces the Hirschmann product families, the HiOS operating system, and configuration best practices, providing the practical knowledge needed to deploy and manage these switches in production.
+The next chapter introduces the Hirschmann product families, the HiOS operating system, and configuration best practices.
+The next chapter delivers the practical knowledge needed to deploy and manage these switches in production.

 • IEC 62439-2:2016 — Media Redundancy Protocol